 The Paviors Lodge

+Six of the founders of the Paviors Lodge were Past Masters of the Worshipful Company of Paviors, and since then, 19 further Master Paviors have been members of the Lodge.
 There have been other Master Paviors who have been Freemasons and visitors to Paviors Lodge, including three Lord Mayors: Sir Cullum Welch, Lord Mais and Sir Michael Bear – all Past Masters of the Guildhall Lodge.

-In 1999 the Paviors Lodge started a new initiative in the City when it founded the Paviors and City Livery Chapter of Royal Arch Masons, which meets at Bakers Hall on the last Tuesdays of March, June and September.
-It has been hugely successful with a membership of 70, the majority of whom are Paviors, but as other Liveries are represented it promotes the interrelationship of the Livery movement.
+In 1999, the Paviors’ Lodge started a new initiative in the City when it founded the Paviors and City Livery Chapter of Royal Arch Masons, which meets at Bakers Hall on the last Tuesdays of March, June and September.
+It has been hugely successful with a membership of 70, the majority of whom are Paviors, but as other Liveries are represented, it promotes the interrelationship of the Livery movement.